 - friend or a family member

 You can ask for the hearing to happen without you on the appeal form.
 You won’t be able to argue your case or answer questions the judge might have, so you’ll be less likely to succeed.

 You’ll usually get an answer on the day of the hearing.
 If the judge needs longer to decide, or if you’re not at the hearing, you’ll get the tribunal’s decision through the post.

-If they agree to your appeal, you'll have to apply to another tribunal - this is called the upper tribunal.
+If they don't agree to your appeal, you'll have to apply to another tribunal - this is called the upper tribunal.
 You'll get details of how to appeal with your decision letter.

 You can also get help with the appeal if you contact your nearest Citizens Advice before taking action.